VoxeveR/betmaster-betting-app-uni-project/README.md

 ## General Info

-This project was created as part of a Software Engineering course at Cracow University of Technology.
-The Betting App allows users to place bets, view odds, and manage their betting history.
+This project was developed as part of the Software Engineering course at the Cracow University of Technology.
+The Betting App allows users to place bets on various events, view betting odds, and manage their betting history through an intuitive user interface.
+The application is built using a modern tech stack, combining a powerful FastAPI backend with a dynamic React frontend.
+PostgreSQL is used as the database, which is containerized using Docker for easy setup and deployment.

 **_NOTE:_** _This project is for educational purposes only._